ezeh2/ExperimentsWithGit2/README.md

 * `exp3/line_modifications2`  modifies line 1 and 6

    Interesting enough the modified lines 1 and 2 are next to each other and they produce a conflict for no reason.
-   It shdouldn't be like this, but this is a GIT anomaly.
-For more about this see chapter links.
+   It shouldn't be like this, but this is a GIT anomaly.
+For more about this see chapter **Links** below.

 ### Testing merge-conflicts without using different branches